Yard Waste Disposal Guidelines

 Bag It

-- Use sturdy garbage bags for yard waste.
+- Use sturdy, compostable paper bags for yard waste.

 Bundle It

-- If not using garbage cans, bundle yard waste.
+- If you're not using garbage cans, bundle yard waste.

 - Bundles must be 4 feet or shorter in length.